 About the Ind*o/Prima, we are assured by experts in these fields that “Individually, some designs are universal, such as the star, flower, lozenge and zigzags.”
 Continuing, “The fact is that there is an increasing number of … shawls with horizontal bands of geometric patterns inundating markets all over Mexico…. these jacquard-designed and woven shawls being made today in Mexico use geometric designs that become generic and also appear in textiles from Europe and the Americas.”

 It is because of expert testimonies and research such as this that we feel confident that the Prima design was not copied, appropriated, nor stolen.
-And is why DIDYMOS made the decision to not stop producing the Prima design.
+And this is why DIDYMOS made the decision to not stop producing the Prima design.

 2016 was a year of tremendous growth for us.
 It was a year of great learning, a year of change, and a year of retrospect.
 We apologize and take responsibility for our mistakes.
 To be able to best understand and improve our knowledge of the communities of people who enjoy babywearing as much as we do, we will continue to seek guidance, input and advice from diverse groups from around the globe, including those marginalized within cultures.
 We are still learning, and will continue to do so, and we will work to be a meaningful and respectful partner to all communities and the people who identify within them.
 As part of that growth, in 2017, we have consulted with marginalized support networks on product name changes, changed the name of our Orient pattern, and we ceased the patterns Inka and India immediately.
 We continue to consult the appropriate communities when developing names and designs, we hire designers from all over the world so our patterns represent the international babywearing community, and we continue to support and expand the global retail market.